-- All members of staff have been provided with a copy of part one or annex A of 'Keeping Children Safe in Education' 2022 which covers safeguarding information for staff. - o School leaders, including the DSL will read KCSIE22 in its entirety. - o School leaders and all members of staff who work directly with children will read annex B. - All members of staff have signed to confirm that they have read and understood the national guidance shared with them.
-All staff complete a KCSiE22 assessment and sign to say that they have read and understood the document.
-This is kept by the DSL. - All new staff and volunteers (including agency and third-party staff) receive safeguarding and child protection training (including online safety), including information to ensure they are aware of the school internal safeguarding processes, as part of their induction.
-This training is regularly updated and is in line with advice from the safeguarding partners. - All Governors and Trustees receive appropriate safeguarding and child protection (including online safety) training at induction.
-This training equips them with the knowledge to provide strategic challenge to test and assure that our safeguarding policies and procedures are effective and support the delivery of a robust whole school approach to safeguarding.
-This training is regularly updated through in house training led by the DSL and online training led by KCC The Education People. - All staff members (including agency and third-party staff) will receive appropriate child protection training (including online safety) to ensure they are aware of a range of safeguarding issues.
-This training will be updated at least annually.
-This is completed by the Vice Principal / DSL - Online safety training for staff will be integrated, aligned and considered as part of the whole school safeguarding approach and wider staff training and curriculum planning.
-This is led by the DDSL and DSL through inhouse training.

-- In addition to specific child protection training, all staff will receive regular safeguarding and child protection updates, at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
-This is achieved through update emails, staff briefings, INSET sessions and bespoke courses. - DSTC recognises the expertise staff build by undertaking safeguarding training and from managing safeguarding concerns on a daily basis and staff are encouraged to contribute to and shape school safeguarding arrangements and child protection policies. - The DSL and principal will provide an annual report to the governing body detailing safeguarding training undertaken by all staff and will maintain an up to date record of who has been trained.
+- All members of staff have been provided with a copy of part one or annex A of the current version of 'Keeping Children Safe in Education' 2023 which covers safeguarding information for staff. - School leaders, including the DSL and governors/trustees will read KCSIE 2023 in its entirety. - School leaders and all members of staff who work directly with children will read annex B of KCSIE 2023. - All members of staff have signed to confirm that they have read and understood the national guidance shared with them.
+The DSL keeps a record of attendance to Safeguarding training, staff confirmations that they have read and understood KCSiE23 and tests. - It is a requirement that all members of staff have access to this policy and sign to say they have read and understood its contents.
+All staff are expected to re-read this policy at least annually (and following any updates) to ensure they understand our expectations and requirements. - All new staff and volunteers (including agency and third-party staff) receive safeguarding and child protection training (including online safety, which, amongst other things, will include ensuring an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring) to ensure they are aware of the school internal safeguarding processes, as part of their induction.
+This training is regularly updated and is in line with advice from the local safeguarding partners and explores the Kent processes to follow.
+This is completed through a mixture of online learning/training, input from the DSL/DDSL and regular updates in staff meetings / briefing and leaflets. - All staff members (including agency and third-party staff) will receive appropriate child protection training (including online safety) that is updated at least annually, to ensure they are aware of a range of safeguarding issues and how to report concerns.
+This is completed by the DSL with members of staff.
+The DSL is KCSMP trained to do this. - Online safety training for staff will be integrated, aligned and considered as part of the whole school safeguarding approach and wider staff training and curriculum planning.
+This is achieved through annual staff training and updates. - In addition to specific child protection training, all staff will receive regular safeguarding and child protection updates, at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
+This is completed through email updates, staff briefings and staff meetings.
+Online training is also available. - DSTC recognises the expertise staff build by undertaking safeguarding training and from managing safeguarding concerns on a daily basis, and staff are encouraged to contribute to and shape school safeguarding arrangements and child protection policies.
+This is conducted via the DSL and an annual staff survey.